bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/b/BrakingLength_3S5C4lkGf3_vevKH2HI3L4/Documentation.md

-Length of the braking distance as a design property of the bumper.
+Length of the braking distance as design parameter of the bumper occurrence.